stonepros/stone/doc/rados/configuration/stone-conf.rst

 overriding default values, as it is possible to significantly degrade the performance and stability of your cluster.
-Also note that default values sometimes change between releases, so it is best to review the version of this documentation that aligns with your Ceph release.
+Also note that default values sometimes change between releases, so it is best to review the version of this documentation that aligns with your Stone release.

 Option names
 ============

-All Ceph configuration options have a unique name consisting of words formed with lower-case characters and connected with underscore (``_``) characters.
+All Stone configuration options have a unique name consisting of words formed with lower-case characters and connected with underscore (``_``) characters.